 This recipe for Pizza Roll Ups would also make a great appetizer for a cocktail party, Italian dinner, or kids party.
 I would just make them a little smaller by slicing the pizza dough into 10-12 strips.
 That will make perfectly bite sized pizza appetizers.

 I hope you give this recipe for Pizza Roll Ups a try in your kitchen.

 - 13.8 oz tube, refrigerated pizza dough

 - 20 pieces turkey pepperoni, quartered

 - 1 cup shredded mozzarella cheese

-- 8 tbsp marinara or pizza sauce (1 tbsp per roll up)
+- 8 tablespoon marinara or pizza sauce (1 tablespoon per roll up)

 - nonstick spray or olive oil

 - Preheat the oven to 400 degrees.
 Prep a muffin tin with non stick spray or olive oil.On a lightly floured surface roll out the pizza crust rectangle to about 14″x12″.